Osama00112/Osama00112.github.io/_teaching/2014-spring-teaching-1.md

 I joined UIU as a full-time lecturer on July 06, 2024.
 I was assigned Digital Logic Design Course for three undergraduate students sections in my debut trimester.
 I also conducted Digital Logic Design Laboratory for two sections.
 The topics cover different aspects of digital electronics.
 Even though the syllabus is very large, the contents themselves are enjoyable.

+***Fall 2024***

+For the upcoming trimester, I am assigned Artificial Intelligence and Discrete Mathematics.
+I am looking forward to teaching these courses and sharing my knowledge with the students.

 Heading 1
 ======